philsinatra/IDM-T380/instructor_materials/04-node.md

 build-lists: true
-footer: IDM 222: Web Authoring II
+footer: IDM T380: Workflow Optimization Techniques
 slidenumbers: true
 autoscale: true
-theme: Next, 1
+theme: Work, 1

-# Workflow Optimization Techniques

----

-# Node.js & NPM
+> Node.js

 ^ _Node.js_ is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.
 Node.js' package ecosystem, _npm_, is the largest ecosystem of open source libraries in the world.